 What are the advantages of an annuity?

-- A regular and reliable income
+- A regular and secure income for life

 - Can be tailored to meet specific individual needs and circumstances